ElijahInamarga/ElijahInamarga/README.md

 - I love going on hikes
 - I was born in the Philippines and I speak native Tagalog
 - I was raised and still live in San Diego with English as my main language
 - My interests are in low-level embedded systems
+- I've worked on DMR and D-STAR encoding/decoding software and I am HAM-licensed
 - You can contact me on linkedin: www.linkedin.com/in/elijah-inamarga or through my email: elijahcek@gmail.com

 My Tools and Languages 🛠️: